California Gives Middle Finger to Sanctuary City Hypocrisy

 The law in question, a 1996 measure cited by Sessions that requires cities and localities to provide immigration-related information (such as fingerprints) to the federal government, is not contentious; jurisdictions routinely comply.

-Here is where the separation occurs.
-Local cops arrest a dark-skinned man with an accent and charge him with whatever crime he is suspected of committing.
+But here’s a scenario: Local cops arrest a dark-skinned man with an accent and charge him with whatever crime he is suspected of committing.
 Fingerprints and a mugshot are sent to ICE.
 Local justice takes its course, and either the suspect is not charged or bail is set and paid.
 ICE routinely issues a “detainer” request, but unless it is accompanied by a warrant based on probable cause, so-called Sanctuary Cities will release that suspect regardless of his or her immigration status.
 After all, immigration enforcement is a federal duty.

 Political agendas aside, there are practical considerations in play here.
 Having local cops “deputized” as ICE enforcers “makes it harder for police to work with undocumented communities and discourages victims and witnesses from reporting crimes.”
 There’s also a financial aspect: “ICE does not always quickly and entirely reimburse local governments for the cost of detaining people for longer periods.”

-California Attorney General Xavier Becerra puts it best:
+California Attorney General Xavier Becerra summarizes:

 But What About Crime?